-The deduction for estate tax can be claimed only for the same tax year in which the income in respect of a decedent must be included in the recipient's income.
+The deduction for estate tax can only be claimed for the same tax year in which the income in respect of a decedent must be included in the recipient's income.
 (This also is true for income in respect of a prior decedent.)

 Individuals can claim this deduction only as an itemized deduction on line 28 of Schedule A (Form 1040).
 This deduction is not subject to the 2% limit on miscellaneous itemized deductions.
 Estates can claim the deduction on the line provided for the deduction on Form 1041.
-For the alternative minimum tax computation, the deduction is not included in the itemized deductions that are an adjustment to taxable income.
+For the alternative minimum tax computation, the deduction is not included as an itemized deduction that is an adjustment to taxable income.